kroegen/vidaxl-test/README.md

 # vidaxl-test

 ```
-This test is a full stack app made with vue2 + veutify and express + mongoose
+This test is a full stack CRUD app made with vue2 + veutify and express + mongoose
+A table with possibility to show/add/delete/update items stored in db on be side
 ```

 ## Project setup